edubart/nelua-lang/docs/pages/overview.md

 ### Preprocessor macros emitting AST nodes

-Creating macros using the template rendering mechanism in the previously example is handy but have limitations and is not flexible enough for all cases.
-For example, suppose you want to create an arbitrary length array, in this case you will need to manually emit AST node:
+Creating macros using the template rendering mechanism in the previous example is handy, but has limitations and is not flexible enough for all cases.
+For example, suppose you want to create an arbitrarily sized array.
+In this case you will need to manually emit AST nodes:

 ```nelua
 ##[[